Find and Evaluate Internet Sources

 Whether you use a directory, search engine, or metasearch engine, you must evaluate the information you find on the Internet to ensure that it is valuable and trustworthy.
 We’ve developed a simple acronym that should help—ROAD.

 Remember, too, that as you’re researching and writing your papers, you shouldn’t limit your search to the Internet.
-You’ll want to use traditional print sources that you can find in your public or university library.
+You’ll want to use traditional print sources that you can find in your public or the UHV Library.
 Often it will be a comprehensive search strategy that leads you to the variety of sources that will help you write a well-researched paper: you’ll search the Internet, the library, and electronic resources like bibliographic databases.

 Adams, T. & Norman, C. (2001).
 The Internet: Effective online communication.
 Fort Worth: Harcourt College Publishers.